hugokwok0119/DSCI_522_Group37/README.md

 is benign (i.e., is not harmful and does not require treatment) or malignant (i.e., is harmful and requires treatment intervention).
 Our final classifier performed fairly well on an unseen test data set, with an overall accuracy calculated to be 0.99.
+On the 114 test data cases, it correctly predicted 113.
+It incorrectly predicted 1 case, predicting that a tumour is benign when in fact it is actually malignant.
+These kind of incorrect predictions could cause the patient to miss out on necessary treatment, and as such we recommend further research to improve the model before it is ready to be put into production in the clinic.

 The data set that was used in this project is of digitized breast cancer image features created by Dr. William H. Wolberg, W. Nick Street, and